ellipsis-drive/leaflet-package/README.md

 ```
 In this case only the pathId is required.

-You can juse the parameters documented below for additional fucntionality.
+You can use the parameters documented below for additional fucntionality.
 For example styling, filtering, hover effects and more.

 ```js
 const map = L.map("map", {